owenhowell1/BioMiner/README.md

 **Note 1:** As shown in the following table, the open-source MolScribe cannot predict markush structures well, so the open-source version BioMiner thus tends to process Markush structures incorrectly.

+**Note 2:** We have provided the inference result of MolParser on BioVista for result reproduction

-**Note 2:** We will release our own open-source OCSR model **MolGlyph** in this month (2025.06)
+**Note 3:** We will release our own open-source OCSR model [**MolGlyph**](https://github.com/jiaxianyan/MolGlyph) in this month (2025.06)

-We choice the MLLM, molecule detection and OCSR models based on their performance on BioVista:
+We choose the MLLM, molecule detection and OCSR models based on their performance on BioVista:

 - Molecule Detection Performance: